 This book will hit you like a 2-week boot camp with a commando.

-I have Pocket Commando Dad: Advice for New Recruits to Fatherhood: From Birth to 12 months and found it to be very engaging, witty, and full to the brim with useful information for getting you through the first year as a new Dad.
+I have Pocket Commando Dad: Advice for New Recruits to Fatherhood: From Birth to 12 months and found it to be very engaging, witty, and full to the brim with useful information.
+Information that will help you through the first year as a new Dad.

-You may think that a Pediatrician is going to fill a book with complex, medical words with little or no engagement for people who do not understand it, and if you do, you cannot be more wrong.
+You may think that a Pediatrician is going to fill a book with complex, medical words with little or no engagement for people who do not understand it.
+If you do, you cannot be more wrong.

-Yes, it may be assuming that the only thing Men can understand is a car manual but it IS a VERY easy to read book, packed with useful diagrams that you can easily reach out to when you need them.
+Yes, it may be assuming that the only thing Men can understand is a car manual but it IS VERY easy to read.
+Packed with useful diagrams that you can easily reach out to when you need them.
+Great first-time dad book!

 The Baby Owners Manual: Operating Instructions just has the information that you need, there is no back story, there is no self-praise, just a simple, easy to understand baby manual.